501(c)3 Tax Qualified

 Their friends and family came through.
 The week was so successful, and so many acts of kindness for Kit were performed, that the following year on her third birthday, her parents decided to make her birthday Kit's Kindness Day and ask everyone to perform random acts of kindness again.
 Friends, family, and even strangers, made Kit's Kindness day a huge day filled with random acts of kindness across the United States.
 Kit's family was so overwhelmed with how many people participated, they decided they should not limit Kit's Kindness to only one day a year.
 It was then they started the process of turning Kits Kindness into a nonprofit charity organization so they could help children and others throughout the year.

-Kits Kindness' has two main headquarters: Scott County, Kentucky, and Seminole County, Florida.
-However, we members across the United States willing to help and participate whenever they are needed.
+Kits Kindness has two main headquarters: Scott County, Kentucky, and Seminole County, Florida.
+However, we have members across the United States willing to help and participate whenever they are needed.
 Our acts of kindness are performed all over the United States.
 The main focus of our organization is children's health, safety, and education, however, we will help others in any way we can.

 If you would like to become a member and join us in spreading kindness, please contact us.
 To donate to our cause, click on the Donate button, or you can private message us and we will send a secure address for which to send a check.
 If you know of a person, child, or organization in need of help, please fill out our contact form and let us know what we can do.